Get a property report and suburb profile for any property in Abbotsford

 • Is it expensive to live in Abbotsford?

-Overall, while Abbotsford offers a vibrant lifestyle with its close proximity to Melbourne's city center and a variety of amenities, the cost of living, especially regarding housing, is relatively high.
-If you're considering making Abbotsford your home, it's important to carefully evaluate your financial situation to ensure it aligns with the expenses associated with living in this bustling suburb.
+Overall, Abbotsford offers a vibrant lifestyle with its proximity to the city and local amenities, but the cost of living, particularly in terms of housing, is on the higher side.
+If you're thinking of living in Abbotsford, it's important to consider your financial situation to ensure it aligns with the expenses associated with residing in this desirable suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.